 A short film was taken during this attempt which shows the man’s fall which was released shortly after the event.

-Another risk-taker was Philippe Petit, the renowned French high-wire artist who, in 1989, walked a wire strung from the ground at the Place du Trocadéro to the second platform of the Eiffel Tower, in 30 minutes.
+Another risk-taker was Philippe Petit, the renowned French high-wire artist.
+In 1989, Petit walked a wire strung from the ground at the Place du Trocadéro to the second platform of the Eiffel Tower.
+He made it in 30 minutes.
 What better way to commemorate the 100th anniversary of the Eiffel Tower?
 In 1972, Petit had previously walked a wire rigged between the two north pylons of the Sydney Harbour Bridge, in Australia.

 The Eiffel tower swayed 13 cm during a storm in 1999, which blew at 240 kph.